 From a dirt track in 1965, Morgan Park Raceway has evolved to become one of Queensland’s premier motorsport venues incorporating a drag-racing track that attracts Australia’s top competitors.
 Morgan Park’s first-rate equestrian facilities played host to the Polocrosse World Cup in 2003, 2007 and will again in 2019.

-Warwick is an Urban Location area within the local government area of Southern Downs in Queensland, it is located approximately 128kms from the capital Brisbane and extends over an area of 25.14 square kilometers.
+Warwick is an Urban Location area within the local government area of Southern Downs in Queensland, it is located approximately 128kms from the capital Brisbane and extends over an area of 25.14 square kilometres.
 Warwick has a recorded population of 12222 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Warwick we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Warwick and think we’ve missed something, let us know and we’ll share it here.